jkklee/batch-ops/README.md

 ```
 shells]# auto_task --help
 Usage:
-  auto_task [options] cmd <command> [--parallel] target <targets>...
+  auto_task [options] cmd <command> [--parallel][--skip-err] target <targets>...
   auto_task [options] put <src> <dst> [--parallel] target <targets>...
   auto_task [options] get <src> <dst> target <targets>...

 Options:
-  -h --help             Show this screen.
+  -h --help             Show this screen
   -c <config>           YAML file include the remote server's information [default: /root/shells/auto_task.yml]
   -u <user>             Remote username [default: root]
   -p <password>         User's password
   --pkey <private-key>  Local private key [default: ~/.ssh/id_rsa]
-  --parallel            Parallel execution, only use with 'cmd' or 'put' [default: False].
+  --parallel            Parallel execution, only use with 'cmd' or 'put' [default: False]
+  --skip-err            When remote command encounter errors on some server(s), continue run on remainder [default: False]
   cmd                   Run command on remote server(s),multiple commands sperate by ';'
   put                   Transfer from local to remote.
-Transport mechanism similar to rsync.
+Transport mechanism similar to rsync
   get                   Transfer from remote to local.
-Transport mechanism similar to rsync.
+Transport mechanism similar to rsync
-  target                Which host(s) or group(s) you want to process,
+  target                Which host(s) or group(s) you want to process
   Notice:       cmd, get, put can only use one at once.
   For Windows:  Always use double quotes for quote something;
                 It's highly recommend that with get or put in Windows, always use '/' instead of '\'